A new venture for me- I’m creating a page to “house” my personal A-Z’s of Portugal.

 As Winter approaches I always start to daydream, so Q is for Quinta was born.

-I try hard to keep my Polish A-Z level with this one, so, having written about Queen Jadwiga of Poland, next I introduce the six Portuguese kings named João and a tale of wild boar in J is for João and “javali”.
+Trying to keep my Polish A-Z level with this one, having written about Queen Jadwiga of Poland, next I introduce the six Portuguese kings named João and a tale of wild boar in J is for João and “javali”.